 Brunot did some redesigning of the board, fine tuned the rules some more, and tagged the game with a new name, Scrabble.
 Sales started in 1948 but were slow until 1952.
 In 1952, the president of Macy’s in NYC decided to stock the game in his store.
 That was just the move needed to put the game in high gear.
 By 1954 sales went from 5,000 per year to almost 4 million.

 As Americans tend to do, they will often turn a pastime into a passion.
 In the mid 1950’s Scrabble became a craze.
-You just had to own one and Scrabble clubs, organizations, newsletters, and tournaments were cropping up everywhere.
+Owning a game was a must, and all of a sudden Scrabble clubs, organizations, newsletters, and tournaments were cropping up everywhere.
 The love affair had taken hold.

 It is said that Butts earned slightly more than 1 million dollars over his lifetime from sales of the game.
 Hey, good for him!
 He had the ingenuity and the tenacity to hang in through the lean times.
 Butts died in Rhinebeck NY in 1993.
-His obituary in the NY Times included this: “”One-third
+His obituary in the NY Times included this: “One-third of the royalties went to taxes.
+I gave one-third away, and the other third enabled me to have an enjoyable life.”

 Ok, that was a long read so take a break and go play some Scrabble.
-I’m sure you can find someone you can beat.
+I’m sure you can find someone you can beat, maybe.

 The Sojourner